-IMPACT ATTENUATORS (FULLY REDIRECTIVE, NARROW), TEST LEVEL 3
+IMPACT ATTENUATORS (FULLY REDIRECTIVE, NARROW), TEST LEVEL 3, (STATE FURNISHED)

 This work shall consist of removing and disposing of a damaged IMPACT ATTENUATORS (FULLY REDIRECTIVE, NARROW), TEST LEVEL 3, and erecting a replacement at the same location.
-Damaged attenuators shall become the property of the contractor and disposed of off the right of way.
+The replacement terminal will be a "QuadGuard" crash cushion system as manufactured by Energy Absorption Systems, Incorporated.
+All replacement crash cushions shall be furnished by the state.
+Installation shall be in accordance with the manufacturer's specifications.
+The contractor shall attempt to complete removal and replacement operations the same day once work has begun at a location.
+Damaged crash cushions shall become the property of the contractor and disposed of off the right of way.
+Any parts deemed salvageable by the engineer shall be delivered to the maintenance yard.